yactouat/pips_resources_blog-posts/README.md

 the automation behind my personal blogging service, this works as follows:

+- I get all my blog posts from a GCP storage bucket with `npm run get-blog`, this populates the `./blog` folder
-- I write markdown blog posts in either `draft-posts` or `published-posts` folders
+- I write markdown blog posts in either `./blog/draft-posts` or `./blog/published-posts` folders
-- I run `npm run update-blog` to
+- I can run `npm run update-blog` to
-  - CRUD the blog posts Markdown files in a dedicated private GCP storage bucket
+  - create, read, and update the blog posts Markdown files in a dedicated private GCP storage bucket
-  - CRUD the blog posts associated images in a dedicated GCP storage bucket
+  - create, read, and update the blog posts associated images in a dedicated GCP storage bucket
     - if the image is associated to a published post, it will be accessible via `cdn.yactouat.com`, which points a public GCP storage bucket
-    - if the image is associated to a draft post, it will be sent to a private GCP storage bucket
+    - if the image is associated to a draft post, it will be sent to a private GCP storage bucket dedicated to images
   - trigger my NextJS app to rebuild and redeploy (as I've chosen static site generation for faster loading times and better SEO)
+- I can run `npm run delete-blog-post SLUG` (where `SLUG` is the slug of the blog post) to delete a blog post from the local file system as well as from the GCP bucket, whether it's a draft or a published one

 I use `gray-matter` to give metadata to my blog posts

+You can install the dependencies with `npm install`

+You can test the code with `npm run test`

 ## pre requisites